Mirrored Skies: The Monumental and Transformative Art of El Anatsui

 El Anatsui—Ghanaian artist, visionary, Golden Lion Lifetime Achievement award-winner—maneuvered tiny pieces of material upon a model of Carnegie Museum of Art, his focus direct and careful as he worked in a firehouse-turned-art-studio in Wilkinsburg, a small town just outside of Pittsburgh.
 He shifted sections this way and that until they rested to his liking.
 In a few short months, the full-sized version of this sculpture would adorn the facade of the building, drifting in the wind and reflecting the changing skies of Pittsburgh.

-This work, the frontispiece for the Carnegie International, 57th Edition, 2018, took over six days to install, but many months more to dream up, fabricate, and make real.
+This work, the frontispiece for the 2018 Carnegie International, took over six days to install, but many months more to dream up, fabricate, and make real.
 Countless hands manipulated the materials, moving in conversation across the Atlantic Ocean to realize Anatsui’s vision.
 The sculpture, titled Three Angles, consists of discarded bottle caps from Nigeria, old newspaper printing plates from Pittsburgh, mirrors, and other found and scavenged materials that reflect those two places.
 Anatsui has become famous for taking forsaken objects and turning them into sculptures that almost seem to breathe.
 His use of texture, shape, and sense of place root his art within the cultures and communities where they are shown.

 Working closely with local artist Dee Briggs, Anatsui oversaw the process that turned his sketches and models into the 160-foot sculpture that now drapes across the front of the museum.
 On his visit to Pittsburgh in May of last year, Anatsui took inspiration from the history of the city’s rivers and their employ as conveyors of information.
 The rivers that connect bustling eastern cities with the industry and farmland of the midwest are both arteries serving the commands of government and economy and elemental pathways that carved their way long before people walked their shores.